openfaas/docs/docs/community.md

     If you're considering making a contribution, then we have a [contribution guide](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md) which will help you understand how the process works.

-    You may also like the [contributing page](/contributing/get-started) to orient yourself and learn the various repositories.
+    You may also like the [contributing page](/contributing/get-started) to orient yourself and learn about the various repositories.

 Key points: